UK Sole Representative Visa

-The Sole Representative applicant will need to meet the English Language requirement at level A 1 of the Common European Framework Reference (CEFR).
-This requirement can also be met if the applicant has a degree acceptable by UK NARIC for the English Language requirement.
+The Sole Representative applicant will need to meet the English Language requirements at level A1 of the Common European Framework Reference (CEFR).
+This requirement can also be met if the applicant has a degree acceptable by UK NARIC.

 A Sole Representative cannot take any other employment and must intend to work full-time in their role as a representative of the parent company overseas.